mjtamlyn/ayb-notes/5-mysql-mariadb.md

 ## Origin of MySQL

 Lots of travelling and meeting interesting people.
+Combined with working from home, things were good.
+2 people to 15 people.
+There were some growing pains...